wasi-m/maps-documentation/docs/routing/api/isochrone/api-reference.md

 ### Costing parameters

-The isochrone service uses the `auto`, `bicycle`, `pedestrian`, and `multimodal` and all other costing models available in the Valhalla Turn-by-Turn service.
+The isochrone service uses the `auto`, `bicycle`, `pedestrian`, and `multimodal` and all other costing models available in the Directions API Turn-by-Turn service.
 Refer to the [route costing models](../turn-by-turn/api-reference.md#costing-models) and [costing options](../turn-by-turn/api-reference.md#costing-options) documentation for more on how to specify this input.

 ### Other request parameters